acratophorux/ideal-enigma/README.md

 ### Data Preprocessing

-We have completed the initial data preprocessing stage:
+We completed the initial data preprocessing stage:

 1. **Data Loading**: All datasets (continuous-dataset, weekly-pre-dispatch-forecast, train and test dataframes) have been loaded from the `data/raw` folder.